wcmckee/writersdenhamilton/output/posts/william-mckee-on-cc-remix.rst

 (perhaps even public domain/creativecommons zero).
 This allows the most freedom for people to do what they like with the content."

+I like the idea of aribution.
+Everyone should be licencing their copyright work under a Create Commons Attribution licence or zero.

 William also point out that the
 "Non-Commercial licences are hard to